some-avail/freekwensie/README.md

 A website-profile contains:
 - the title (from both parent and child)
 - the link
-- a short description of the first 600 characters of text
+- a short description of the first some hundred characters of text
-- metrics like:
+- the following metrics:
   - parsing-depth
   - word-count
   - link-count
   - image-count
+  - nr. of words per link
+  - year-range (the latest year mentioned (maximally the current year) and the earliest year mentioned (minimally 1900 or so))
+  - the nr. of year-numbers
-- the frequency-list; which words occur with the highest frequency, a measure that describes the most important talking-points of the web-document.
+- the frequency-list; which words occur with the highest frequency (de-noised), a measure that describes the most important talking-points of the web-document.
-- contents-list which is also generated from the website.
+- contents-list which is also generated from the website and is based on either:
+  - the headers h1, h2, h3 etc. to generate a contents-list (default)
+  - the expert-fields, if filled in.
+The contents between the first and second expert field is added to the contents-list.

 Expert-fields enable knowledgable people to retrieve custom-information.
 Later explained in the wiki (forth-coming).

+#### Usage as search-engine
+Since search-results are a specific form of link-list, a provision has been made to be able to search the web.
+Firstly by entering the (parsable) search-engine (currently only Bing and Qwant are known to be parsable) and secondly search-terms can be entered in the Seek-box, which terms will then be concatenated with the search-engine web-address.

 #### Installation-info for all operating systems
 FKW is a web-app running in the browser.
 Furthermore, FWK should be ready-to-run, that is not needing additional package-installations except for the executable (which has been compiled for your specific OS) and the co-delivered data-files .